26XIIMuseum/26XIIMuseum.github.io/wordpress/README.md

 ## Header

-- appearance -> editor -> select header right hand rendered page
+- appearance -> editor -> select header right hand rendered page.
+Alternatively, while on the homepage, Edit Site
 - in the right panel, select design -> Header inside full-width background
 - select document overview to get tree list of header elements

+## Menu

+- install Max Mega Menu
+- create a new menu for Header location
+- edit the header, delete the Nav, add the Max Mega Menu
+- ensure the menu is "enabled" in Menu Locations

 ## Lightbox